Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

-For representative frequencies and spanwise wavenumbers of the low- and medium-frequency regimes, the RA modes are shown in figure \ref{fig:spod_ra_compare} and compared to the respective SPOD modes of the streamwise PIV windows in the downstream region of the bump.
+For representative frequencies and spanwise wavenumbers of the low- and medium-frequency regimes, the RA modes are shown in figure~\ref{fig:spod_ra_compare} and compared to the respective SPOD modes of the streamwise PIV windows in the downstream region of the bump.
 In this section, we only focus on SPOD modes of the streamwise PIV, which include the streamwise and vertical velocity components ($u, v$).
-A comparison of the RA mode with the SPOD modes from the spanwise SPIV data requires consideration of the three-dimensional structure of the modes, which will be addressed in Section \ref{sec:standing_waves}.
-The selected frequencies and spanwise wavenumbers are indicated in the RA gain spectrum (figure \ref{fig:resolvent_gain}) and the RA-SPOD alignment heatmaps (figure \ref{fig:mode_alignment}) through diamond markers.
+A comparison of the RA mode with the SPOD modes from the spanwise SPIV data requires consideration of the three-dimensional structure of the modes, which will be addressed in Section~\ref{sec:standing_waves}.
+The selected frequencies and spanwise wavenumbers are indicated in the RA gain spectrum (figure~\ref{fig:resolvent_gain}) and the RA-SPOD alignment heatmaps (figure~\ref{fig:mode_alignment}) through diamond markers.
 Note that the SPOD was performed for both windows separately, as they were not measured simultaneously.
-For presentation purposes, the SPOD modes from both windows are still shown on the same axes, separated by a dotted line.
-The low-frequency modes ($\Str_h=0.01$ and $\Str_h =0.005$, for the attached and separated cases, respectively), shown in figure \ref{fig:spod_ra_compare} (a, b), resemble large-scale, streamwise-elongated structures.
+For presentation purposes, the SPOD modes from both windows are still shown on the same axes, and visually framed with coloured lines for clarity.
+The low-frequency modes ($\Str_h=0.01$ and $\Str_h =0.002$, for the attached and separated cases, respectively), shown in figures~\ref{fig:spod_ra_compare_attached_low} and~\ref{fig:spod_ra_compare_sep_low}, resemble large-scale, streamwise-elongated structures.
+We use the term ``streaky structures'' in the remainder of this manuscript in order to avoid confusion with the term ``streaks'', which is often used specifically to refer to structures associated with the lift-up mechanism.
 Interestingly, we find qualitatively similar low-frequency modes in the attached and separated cases.
 In the attached case, the structure follows the attached shear layer along the wall, whereas the structure in the separated case is located within the free shear layer further away from the wall.
 This is notable because low-frequency dynamics are often attributed to the presence of a TSB, which is not the case in the mean flow of the attached case.
-The medium-frequency modes ($\Str_h=0.27$ and $\Str_h =0.16$, for the attached and separated cases, respectively), shown in figure \ref{fig:spod_ra_compare} (c, d), are likewise similar between the attached and separated cases.
+The medium-frequency modes ($\Str_h=0.27$ and $\Str_h =0.16$, for the attached and separated cases, respectively), shown in figures~\ref{fig:spod_ra_compare_attached_med} and~\ref{fig:spod_ra_compare_sep_med}, are likewise similar between the attached and separated cases.
 These modes resemble vortices with relatively small streamwise extent.
 In this case, the similarity is expected because these medium-frequency dynamics are typically associated with vortex shedding in the shear layer, which is present across both cases.